 Note, however, that a middle or neutral response option does not have to be included.
 Researchers sometimes choose to leave it out because they want to encourage respondents to think more deeply about their response and not simply choose the middle option by default.
-However, including middle alternatives on bipolar dimensions can be used to allow people to choose an option that is neither.
+Including middle alternatives on bipolar dimensions is useful to allow people to genuinely choose an option that is neither.